Why is phosphorus so important for your dairy cattle?

 Proactive approach to optimal phosphorus levels

 To maintain phosphorus levels, it is important to take measures around calving.
-Around calving, the cow’s body is already asking for extra energy and this will only increase at the beginning of lactation because of the milk yield peak (see graph 1).
+Around calving, the cow’s body is already asking for extra energy, and this will only increase at the beginning of lactation because of the milk yield peak (see graph 1).

-The advice from the AHV Territory Managers is to administer the AHV Milk Start Bolus as soon as possible after calving (if possible, prior to calving).
+The advice from the AHV Territory Managers is to administer the AHV Milk Start paste as soon as possible after calving (if possible, prior to calving).
 This way you ensure that the cow gets through these 24 hours better.
 After all, she receives the necessary substances that ensure that her energy needs can be met.
 Something that is important for both cow and calf.

 Optimising your animal health?